KeenanS04/RecipesAndRatings/README.md

 ### Univariate Analysis
 <iframe src="assets/healthy-nonhealthy-pie.html" width=800 height=600 frameBorder=0></iframe>

+This pie chart shows the distribution of healthy and non healthy recipes in our dataset.
+As you can see there is much greater percentage of non-healhty recipes over healhty recipes.

 ### Bivariate Analysis
 <iframe src="assets/prep-time-healthy-1.html" width=800 height=600 frameBorder=0></iframe>

+This histogram shows the how the preparation time of each healthy and non-healthy recipe stacks up with each other.
+In this plot you can't see a trend because of the outliers.

+Getting rid of outliers, we get this histogram.
 <iframe src="assets/prep-time-healthy-2.html" width=800 height=600 frameBorder=0></iframe>

+This histogram clearly shows a similar distribution between the preperation time of healthy and non-healthy foods.
+From this plot, we can see most of the non-healthy and healthy recipes share similar prep times despite some differences.

 ### Interesting Aggregates